Table of Contents

 3. A permit to import a live animal is completed and submitted to Biosecurity New Zealand (online and pretty straight forward).
 More forms are completed by the vet at your end confirming final vaccinations etc as required have been done a few days before flying.

 4. The animal flies and then is quarantined here for ten days (under usual circumstances) at private (but registered and recognised) kennels.
 Thereafter Fluffy is released to go and romp with all those Kiwi Dogs or fight with those Kiwi cats.

 As with all these processes there is both more to it and this is an outline only.
-Our recommendation is you not try this on your own (it’s a bit like visas – there is a lot that can go wrong and we don’t want Fluffy ending up in New Foundland rather than New Zealand).
+Our recommendation is you not try this on your own (it’s a bit like citizenship applications – there is a lot that can go wrong and we don’t want Fluffy ending up in New Foundland rather than New Zealand).

 It goes without saying there will be a cost – my research suggests that the quarantine here costs around $1500.
 To that you will need to add vets at your end, transportation which a ball park from South Africa, United States, Europe and SE Asia is likely to be around the same i.e. $1500.
 Of course a small dog or a cat coming over will be cheaper as the crate they travel in is smaller.
 Bring the Great Dane and it’ll cost you a lot more, etc

 We are always asked if the animal has to be quarantined in the home country before travel and the answer is an emphatic – no. In fact if it is quarantined before it gets here you can complicate things horribly.
 They must only have lived in the country you/they are coming from for six months.
 Cats and dogs in fact cannot enter New Zealand straight from another quarantine facility.